JuliaComputing/Multibody.jl/docs/src/examples/pendulum.md

 ```@example pendulum
 arm_r = sol(1, idxs=collect(model.upper_arm.r))
 ```
 The reason is that this variable is resolved in the local `frame_a` and not in the world frame.
-To transform this variable to the world frame, we may multiply with the rotation matrix of `frame_a`
+To transform this variable to the world frame, we may multiply with the rotation matrix of `frame_a` which is always resolved in the world frame:
 ```@example pendulum
 get_R(model.upper_arm.frame_a, 1)*arm_r
 ```
+We now get the same result has when we asked for the translation vector of `frame_b` above.

 Slightly more formally, let $R_A^B$ denote the rotation matrix that rotates a vector expressed in a frame $A$ into one that is expressed in frame $B$, i.e., $r_B = R_B^A r_A$.
 We have then just performed the transformation $r_W = R_W^A r_A$, where $W$ denotes the world frame, and $A$ denotes `body.frame_a`.

 The next joint, the elbow joint, has the rotational axis `n = [0, 0, 1]`.
 This indicates that the joint rotates around the $z$-axis of its `frame_a`.
 Since the upper arm was oriented along the $z$ direction, the joint is rotating around the axis that coincides with the upper arm.

-The lower arm is finally having an extent in the $y$-axis.
-At the final time when the pendulum motion has been full damped, we see that the second frame of this body ends up with an $y$-coordinate of `-0.6`:
+The lower arm is finally having an extent along the $y$-axis.
+At the final time when the pendulum motion has been fully damped, we see that the second frame of this body ends up with an $y$-coordinate of `-0.6`:
 ```@example pendulum
 get_r(model.lower_arm.frame_b, 12)
 ```